SherG/sherrieg/content/blog/electricity-inflation-new-england/index.md

 Some snapshots from the Substack and the <em>Boston Globe</em>:

-* We're adjacent to one of the most natural gas-rich regions (the Appalachian Basin) but for lack of gas pipelines can't get adequate amounts delivered here.
+* We're adjacent to one of the most natural gas-rich regions (the Appalachian Basin) but for lack of gas pipelines (which are opposed by activists) can't get adequate amounts delivered here.
 * As a result we're dependent on shipping in natgas from foreign countries which, of course, burns more fossil fuels
 * Boston Harbor's Everett Marine Terminal imported 60% of its LNG in 2020.
 Historically it's sourced LNG from countries including Norway, Peru, Trinidad and Tobago, and "rarely" from Russia.
 Massachussetts relies on natgas for two-thirds of its electricity needs.
-* Activists have even <a href="https://www.bostonglobe.com/2021/11/03/science/maine-voters-reject-transmission-line-that-would-bring-clean-energy-mass/" target="blank">scuttled</a> renewable energy plans for electricity transmission lines carrying hydro power.
+* Activists have also <a href="https://www.bostonglobe.com/2021/11/03/science/maine-voters-reject-transmission-line-that-would-bring-clean-energy-mass/" target="blank">scuttled</a> renewable energy plans for electricity transmission lines carrying hydro power.

+### Related

 <a href="https://www.wmur.com/article/new-hampshire-increases-electricity-bills-61622/40314355" target="blank">New Hampshire residents warned of 'drastic increases' in electricity bills</a><br/>
 WMUR